Happy Holidays - Mid Atlantic Retina offices will be closed Monday, Jan 2nd.Read More

-The blood vessels that feed the retina run like the branches of a tree.
-An abrupt blockage of blood flow (ischemia) halts proper retinal functioning, which results in visual impairment.
-Depending on the extent and location of the retina affected, the loss of vision may be relatively mild or very severe.
+Retinal Artery Occlusion (RAO) occurs when an abrupt blockage of blood flow to the retina halts proper retinal functioning.
+Depending on the extent of the blockage and area of the retina affected, the loss of vision may be relatively mild or very severe.
 This problem is analogous to a “stroke” of the eye.

-Unfortunately there is no treatment that has been clinically proven to restore blood flow and improve vision.
-Sometimes there will be limited, spontaneous improvement in vision, but if this occurs it will be apparent within the first few days.
+Unfortunately, there is no treatment that has been clinically proven to restore blood flow and improve vision.
+Sometimes there will be a limited, spontaneous improvement in vision.

 Sometimes patients with RAO develop neovascular glaucoma that can cause complete loss of vision and a painful, red eye.
 Although uncommon, this glaucoma is often very severe.
 The warning signs for neovascular glaucoma can only be monitored with follow-up examinations.

 If the warning signs should develop, treatment is recommended.
 Treatment does not improve vision; it is intended to reduce the risk of developing neovascular glaucoma.

 In general, patients with RAO require medical evaluation by an internist or cardiologist to identify a source for the blockage.
 Your doctor may prescribe a blood thinning medication such as aspirin, Plavix, or Coumadin to reduce the risk of new clots and blockages.
 These medications will not help improve sight in the affected eye.